Göksenin Köksal

-Hüseyin Göksenin Köksal (born 8 January 1991) is a Turkish professional basketball player for Galatasaray Nef of the Basketbol Süper Ligi (BSL).
-He is a 1.97 m (6'5¾") tall shooting guard.
+Hüseyin Göksenin Köksal (born 8 January 1991) is a Turkish professional basketball player for Bursaspor Basketbol of the Basketbol Süper Ligi (BSL) and the Champions League.
+He is a 1.95 m (6'4¾") tall swingman.

 Professional career

 Galatasaray

 Köksal began his pro career in 2010, with the Turkish club Galatasaray.
 With Galatasaray, he won the Turkish President's Cup (Turkish Supercup) in 2011, and the Turkish Super League championship of the 2012–13 season.

-Darüşşafaka (loan)
+Loan to Darüşşafaka

 He then moved to the Turkish club Darüşşafaka, on loan from Galatasaray, for the 2014–15 season.

-Galatasaray (return)
+Return to Galatasaray

 He returned to Galatasaray for the 2015–16 season.
 With Galatasaray, he won the EuroCup 2015–16 season's championship.
 Köksal re-signed with the team on 10 August 2021.

+It was announced that he parted ways with Galatasaray, for which he played for 15 years and was the team captain for 9 years, on June 13, 2025.

+Bursaspor

+On July 24, 2025, he signed with Bursaspor Basketbol of the Basketbol Süper Ligi (BSL).

 Turkish national team

 Köksal was a regular member of the junior national teams of Turkey.
 With Turkey's junior national teams, he played at the 2010 FIBA Europe Under-20 Championship and the 2011 FIBA Europe Under-20 Championship.
 He has also been a member of the senior men's Turkish national basketball team.
 With Turkey's senior team, he played at the EuroBasket 2015.